visionof2030-pixel/SG3-1_6-review-/README.md

                     options: ["How long", "How often", "How much", "How many"],
                     correctAnswer: 1,
                     explanation: {
-                        correct: "صحيح!
-'How often' تسأل عن التكرار.",
+                        correct: "Correct!
+'How often' asks about frequency.",
-                        wrong: "خطأ.
-'How often' تستخدم للسؤال عن تكرار حدوث الشيء.",
+                        wrong: "Wrong.
+'How often' is used to ask how frequently something happens.",
-                        grammar: "أسئلة التكرار: How often + do/does + subject + verb?",
+                        grammar: "Frequency questions: How often + do/does + subject + verb?",
-                        example: "مثال: How often do you go to the gym?
+                        example: "Example: How often do you go to the gym?
 How often does she visit her family?"
                     }
                 },
                 {